Garin1998/geoLocalized/README.md

 ## Features

-- Abstract class for different types of trees
+- Abstract class Tree for different types of trees
 - Abstract subclasses of Tree for deciduous and conifer trees
 - Class representation of tree's elements (Trunk, Branch on trunk, Leaf on branch)
 - REST service endpoint for saving information about localization of device